 Total: $ 17.

 There are four servings of pasta in one box of Banza and around five servings in the frozen veggie medley.

 If you aren’t adding any protein to this meal, you can always double your serving of veggies.

 I often make this for myself at the beginning of the week and take leftovers for lunch later in the week.

-Some protein suggestions that I have tried: Chicken, Tofu, Seitan, Pork, Eggs.
+Some protein suggestions: Chicken, Tofu, Seitan, Pork, Eggs, Plant Based meats.

 I hope you try this recipe next time you’re short on time!
-Let me know what variations you make and how it turns out in the comments below!
+Let me know what variations you try and how it turns out!